Friday, January 3, 2025

 Mark was a convert of the Apostle Peter and a companion of the Apostle Paul.
 His mother Mary had a house in Jerusalem that was a gathering place for Christians.
 Mark finally settled in Rome where he documented the memories of the Apostle Peter.
 Both Peter and Paul were martyred in Rome.

 Luke was a physician who never actually saw Jesus.
 A pagan by birth, he was an early convert who became a companion and co-worker of the Apostle Paul.
 He wrote his Gospel for Theophilus who was a cultured Greek.
 Therefore, Luke carefully examined the evidence and assigned precise dates to the events which occurred in his Gospel.
+Luke was also the author of Acts of the Apostles.

 John was at first a disciple of John the Baptist.
 He was the Apostle most loved by Jesus and an eyewitness to the events described in his Gospel.
 John also wrote three Epistles and then the book of Revelation while exiled on the barren Isle of Patmos in the Aegean Sea.
 After the death of the Roman emperor Domitian, John was allowed to return to Ephesus where he died at an advanced age.